French Elopement Locations and Wedding Venues

 Churches & Abbeys

-Predominantly a Catholic country, France is rich with historic abbeys and churches to marry surrounded by rich history.
-If you are dreaming of a religious ceremony then eloping to France in a quirky hilltop chapel is a wonderful way to make your commitments to each other.
+Predominantly a Catholic country, France is rich with historic abbeys and churches where you can tie the knot.
+If you're dreaming of a religious ceremony, then eloping to France in a quirky hilltop chapel is a wonderful way to make your commitments to each other.
 Church of England weddings can also be organised.